Two of a Kind (1983 film): Filming

 The film was originally called Second Chance and was to be directed by Richard Rush.
 Principal photography of Two of a Kind took place from May 9 to July 21, 1983, beginning in New York City with two weeks of location shooting and then continuing in California at 20th Century Fox Studios in Century City, MGM Studios in Culver City and The Burbank Studios in Burbank.
 The heaven scene was shot on MGM's Stage 27.

+Director John Herzfeld explained in an interview with Sylvester Stallone that the original cut of the film was considered to be too controversial and included Orson Welles as God.
+The interview is a special feature on the Blu-ray for Herzfeld's 2 Days in the Valley released by Kino Lorber.
+Herzfeld said the original cut was never screened for test audiences and upon studio alterations, Gene Hackman was brought in to replace Welles and record new audio for the re-edited film.

-Newton-John recorded a song "Twist of Fate" which was played over the end credits.
-It proved so popular on radio that release of the film was delayed to redo the film's soundtrack.
+Olivia Newton-John recorded a song "Twist of Fate" which was played over the end credits.
+It proved so popular on radio that composer Patrick Williams was hired to change the score originated by Bill Conti so that it incorporated the song.
+As a result, a November 1983 press screening was canceled, and the final prints of the film were not available until the week of its Friday, December 16, 1983, opening.